niftools/pyffi/README.rst

 Documentation
 -------------
-All our documentation is written in ReST and can generated into HTML, LaTeX, PDF and more thanks to Sphinx.
+All our documentation is written in ReST and can be generated into HTML, LaTeX, PDF and more thanks to Sphinx.
 You can generate it yourself::

     source venv/bin/activate